laravel-zero/phar-updater/README.md

 phar when this version is changed.
 There is also a Github strategy which tracks Github Releases where you can upload a new phar file for a release.

-### Basic SHA-1 / SHA-256 Strategy
+### Basic SHA-1 / SHA-256 / SHA-512 Strategy

-> NOTE: The SHA-1 strategy is marked as deprecated, you should prefer the SHA-256 strategy instead.
+> NOTE: The SHA-1 strategy is marked as deprecated, you should prefer the SHA-256 or SHA-512 strategies instead.

 Create your self-update command, or even an update command for some other phar other than the current one, and include this.